AbraaoHonorio/AbraaoHonorio/README.md

 ### Hi there 👋, I'm Abraão Honório!
 Let me present a little about myself

-Software Engineer with focus in backend, Technical Lecturer, Community Leader, Open Source Enthusiast and Bachelor of Science in Computing Engineering from the Federal University of Paraíba (UFPB), Brazil.
-Has experience in the following areas in computing: Web system development, software development, architecture software and mobile.
+Software Engineer with a focus on the backend, Technical Lecturer, Community Leader, Open Source Enthusiast, and Bachelor of Science in Computing Engineering from the Federal University of Paraíba (UFPB), Brazil.
+Has experience in the following areas of computing: Web system development, software development, architecture software, and mobile.
 He is currently a Senior Software Engineer at Mercê do Bairro.

 ## :triangular_flag_on_post: Technical skills